nopnop2002/esp-idf-parallel-tft/README.md

 - Save calibration data to NVS
 Write calibration data to NVS.
 Read calibration data from NVS when starting the firmware and use it.
+If you use the same TFT, you don't need to calibrate again.
 To clear the calibration data recorded in NVS, execute the following command.
 ```
 idf.py erase_flash